OneTrueC/mouseTrail/README.md

 Rainbow mode works by replacing a single color in each copy with rainbow (set in config).

-The included example xpms use red as the rainbow color.
+The included example XPMs use red as the rainbow color.

 Dependencies
 ------------